waynevanson/data-entry-obsidian-plugin/README.md

 ## Configuration

 Please visit these links for the definitions of [JSONSCHEMA](https://json-schema.org/specification.html) and [JSONFORMS](https://jsonforms.io/docs#how-does-it-work).
+JJSONSCHEMA capabilities have been extended with the [following formats](https://ajv.js.org/packages/ajv-formats.html)

 The config looks like the typescript interface below: